 She and I were avid horse people and we would talk about horsey stuff only horse people could appreciate.
 She'd wrangled, roped in her day while I galloped and jumped fences, we being of different equestrian disciplines and how we would laugh at the stupid antics horses can do...

-She was a great writing talent and magnificent poet and it was an honor to know her.
 She had lived a long time in Florida and finally made it back to her home state of Montana.
 Being Native Sioux I know Great Spirit has embraced her and the other side is that much richer for having her while we on this side feel her absence.

 She was a woman of courage, fortitude, compassion and talent.
 All who knew her were blessed.
 I also know if anyone could take the Dram with her, it was Babs.